Skip to main content

 Interim Actions

-At any stage in the process, the RIO shall have the authority to take interim action as needed, which may include additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results, and/or delaying publication.
+At any stage in the process, the RIO shall have the authority to take interim action as needed to protect public health, federal funds or the integrity of the research process.
+This may include additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results, and/or delaying publication.
 Interim action may be warranted if the RIO has reason to believe that:

 Other Considerations